KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-WMATA by btoconnor](https://github.com/btoconnor/MMM-WMATA)

-1. `package.json` issue: No repository field.
-2. There are no keywords in 'package.json'.
-We would use them as tags on the module list page.
-3. Recommendation: Found `new Date()` in file `MMM-WMATA.js`: Consider replacing it by `new Date(Date.now())`.
+1. Recommendation: Found `new Date()` in file `MMM-WMATA.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+2. ESLint issues:
+   - MMM-WMATA.js: Line 17, Column 27: '_datetime' is defined but never used. (rule: no-unused-vars)
+   - MMM-WMATA.js: Line 17, Column 38: '_stationCode' is defined but never used. (rule: no-unused-vars)
+   - MMM-WMATA.js: Line 18, Column 36: '_incidentType' is defined but never used. (rule: no-unused-vars)
+   - MMM-WMATA.js: Line 18, Column 51: '_route' is defined but never used. (rule: no-unused-vars)

 ### [MMM-WordGenius by drventure](https://github.com/drventure/MMM-WordGenius)